A model for neural activity in the absence of external stimuli: Model definition and main results

 Now, we shall present an elementary argument which shows that for all leakage rate $\alpha$ large enough and if the firing rate $\varphi$ is globally Lipschitz with $\varphi(0)=0$, the system goes extinct.
 This result was the starting point of this paper.
 The idea of this proof was taken from discussions with Galves and L\"ocherbach.
 The result is the following.
+In the sequel, for any $u\in \R_+^N$, we write $\P_u$ to denote the probability measure under which $\U(0)=u$ almost surely.
+In this way, we denote by $\E_u$ the expectation taking with respect to the probability measure $\P_u.$

-\begin{thm} For any $N\geq 1$, $\alpha\geq 0$, $\lambda\geq 0$ and $c$-Lipschitz function $\varphi:\R_+\rightarrow\R_+$ such that $c>0$ and $\varphi(0)=0$, the following inequality holds, for all $t\geq 0$ and $\U(0)=u\in\R^{N}_+$,
+\begin{thm} For any $N\geq 1$, $\alpha\geq 0$, $\lambda\geq 0$ and $c$-Lipschitz function $\varphi:\R_+\rightarrow\R_+$ such that $c>0$ and $\varphi(0)=0$, the following inequality holds, for all $t\geq 0$ and $u\in\R^{N}_+$,